AtomMaterialUI/material-theme-docs/docs/configuration/main-settings.md

 {% include figure.html content="/screens/highContrast.png" caption="High Contrast" %}

-There is already a *Contrast Mode* which is providing contrast between different panes of the editor, such as the Trees or the inputs, but this feature actually increases the contrast between the _IDE itself_ and the editor.
+There is already a *Contrast Mode*, which is providing contrast between different panes of the editor, such as the Trees or the inputs, but this feature increases the contrast between the _IDE itself_ and the editor.
 You can even set High Contrast **when in Contrast Mode**!

 {% include figure.html content="/screens/noHighContrast.png" caption="Regular" %}

 {% include figure.html content="/screens/veryHighContrast.png" caption="Very High Contrast" %}

-The High Contrast mode is setting the main background color and contrast color darker, while setting the "Text Color" brighter (and vice-versa for light themes), such as the color of the tree items.
+The High Contrast mode is setting the main background color and contrast color darker, while setting the primary text color brighter, and vice-versa for light themes.
 Other colors, such as the main foreground colors or button colors are left unchanged.

 ----
-### Custom Accent Color
+### Custom accent color

 This feature is available in the free plan.
 {:class='card-panel warn'}

 This setting controls the [current accent color](/docs/configuration/accents) used throughout the app.

-Accent color is used in many places such as:
+Accent color is used in many components, such as:
 - Quick documentation
 - Parameter Info
 - Links and bold texts in documentation panels